Social Learning Theory: Bandura’s Observational Learning

 • Motivation: Finally, we’re more likely to actually do it if there’s a reward—or if we see that it worked out well for someone else.

-These four steps work together to help us learn from the people around us.
-It’s a natural part of how we grow and adapt, whether we’re learning social skills, study habits, or how to handle stress.
+These four steps help us learn from the people around us.
+They are a natural part of growth, whether we’re learning social skills, study habits, or stress management.
+This same process also underlies our approach to In The Zone Skills Training, where observation, repetition, and motivation are used to develop mind-body integration with a full-body attitude.

 The Role Of Models In Social Learning Theory